-Due to its high antioxidant content, GSE can help protect against oxidative stress, tissue damage and inflammation and prevent disease (
+Due to its high antioxidant content, GSE can help prevent disease and protect against oxidative stress, tissue damage, and inflammation (

-Here are 10 health benefits of grape seed extract, based on science.
+Here are 10 health benefits of grape seed extract, all based on science.

 Several studies have researched the effects of GSE on high blood pressure.

-They found that 100–2,000 mg of GSE per day significantly reduced systolic blood pressure (the top number) by an average of 6.08 mmHg and diastolic blood pressure (the bottom number) by 2.8 mmHg.
+A review of 16 studies in 810 people with high blood pressure or an elevated risk of it found that taking 100–2,000 mg of GSE daily significantly reduced systolic and diastolic blood pressure (the top and bottom number) by an average of 6.08 mmHg and 2.8 mmHg, respectively.

-Those under the age of 50, who were obese or had metabolic disorders showed the greatest improvements.
+Those under the age of 50 with obesity or a metabolic disorder showed the greatest improvements.

-The most promising results came from lower doses of 100–800 mg daily for 8–16 weeks rather than a single dose of 800 mg or greater (
+The most promising results came from lower doses of 100–800 mg daily for 8–16 weeks, rather than a single dose of 800 mg or more (

-Another study in 29 adults with high blood pressure found that 300 mg of GSE daily lowered systolic blood pressure by 5.6% and diastolic blood pressure by 4.7% after six weeks (
+Another study in 29 adults with high blood pressure found that taking 300 mg of GSE daily lowered systolic blood pressure by 5.6% and diastolic blood pressure by 4.7% after 6 weeks (

-Summary GSE may help reduce blood pressure, particularly in young to middle-aged and overweight people.
+Summary GSE may help reduce blood pressure, particularly in young to middle-aged people and those who have excess weight.

 Some studies suggest that GSE may improve blood flow.

-An additional study in eight healthy young women assessed the effects of a single 400 mg dose of proanthocyanidin from GSE immediately followed by six hours of sitting.
-It was shown to reduce leg swelling and edema by 70%, compared to not taking GSE.
+An additional study in 8 healthy young women assessed the effects of a single 400-mg dose of proanthocyanidin from GSE immediately followed by 6 hours of sitting.
+It was shown to reduce leg swelling and edema by 70%, compared with not taking GSE.

-In the same study, eight more healthy young women, who took a daily dose of 133 mg proanthocyanidins from GSE for 14 days, experienced 40% less leg swelling after six hours of sitting (
+In the same study, 8 other healthy young women who took a daily 133-mg dose of proanthocyanidins from GSE for 14 days experienced 40% less leg swelling after 6 hours of sitting (

 Summary GSE has been shown to improve blood flow and reduce the risk of blood clotting, which may benefit those with circulatory problems.

-Elevated blood levels of “bad” LDL cholesterol are a known risk factor for heart disease.
+An elevated blood level of LDL (bad) cholesterol is a known risk factor for heart disease.

-Oxidation of LDL cholesterol significantly increases this risk and plays a central role in atherosclerosis, or the build-up of fatty plaque in your arteries (
+The oxidation of LDL cholesterol significantly increases this risk and plays a central role in atherosclerosis, or the buildup of fatty plaque in your arteries (

-Additionally, a study in 87 people undergoing heart surgery found that 400 mg of GSE given the day before surgery significantly reduced oxidative stress.
+Additionally, a study in 87 people undergoing heart surgery found that taking 400 mg of GSE the day before surgery significantly reduced oxidative stress.
 Therefore, GSE likely protected against further heart damage (

-Summary GSE may help reduce your risk of heart disease by inhibiting the oxidation of “bad” LDL cholesterol and by reducing oxidation to heart tissue during times of stress.
+Summary GSE may help reduce your risk of heart disease by inhibiting the oxidation of LDL (bad) cholesterol and reducing oxidation to heart tissue during times of stress.

-Increasing flavonoid consumption is proven to improve collagen synthesis and bone formation.
+Increasing flavonoid consumption may improve collagen synthesis and bone formation.

 As a rich source of flavonoids, GSE may thus help increase your bone density and strength.

-GSE also significantly reduced pain, bony spurs and joint damage in osteoarthritic mice, improving collagen and reducing cartilage loss (
+GSE also significantly reduced pain, bony spurs, and joint damage in osteoarthritic mice, improving collagen levels and reducing cartilage loss (

 Despite promising results from animal research, human studies are lacking.

-Summary Animal studies show promising results of GSE for arthritic conditions and collagen health.
+Summary Animal studies show promising results regarding GSE’s ability to help treat arthritic conditions and promote collagen health.
 However, human-based research is lacking.

-One of the components of GSE is gallic acid, which has been shown to inhibit the formation of fibrils by beta-amyloid peptides in animal and laboratory settings (
+One of the components of GSE is gallic acid, which animal and lab studies have shown can inhibit the formation of fibrils by beta-amyloid peptides (

 Clusters of beta-amyloid proteins in the brain are characteristic of Alzheimer’s disease (

-One 12-week study in 111 healthy older adults found that 150 mg of GSE daily improved attention, language and both immediate and delayed memory (
+One 12-week study in 111 healthy older adults found that taking 150 mg of GSE daily improved attention, language, and both immediate and delayed memory (

-Summary GSE shows potential in inhibiting many of the degenerative characteristics of brain and cognitive decline.
+Summary GSE shows potential to inhibit many of the degenerative characteristics of brain and cognitive decline.
 However, more human studies are needed.

 Your kidneys are particularly susceptible to oxidative damage, which is often irreversible.

-In one study, 23 people diagnosed with chronic renal failure were given 2 grams of GSE daily for six months and were assessed against a second non-intervention group.
+In one study, 23 people diagnosed with chronic renal failure were given 2 grams of GSE daily for 6 months and then compared with a placebo group.
 Urinary protein decreased by 3% and kidney filtration improved by 9%.

-This means that their kidneys were much better able to filter urine than those of the control group (
+This means that the kidneys of those in the test group were much better able to filter urine than the kidneys of those in the placebo group (

 Summary GSE may offer protection against damage from oxidative stress and inflammation, thus promoting kidney health.